 The cultists have important positions in Greek society, and much like the Templars seen in previous Assassin’s Creed games, have a desire for control and power.
-You get to hunt these bastards throughout the Greek islands, and some of these encounters can be pretty tough, as you work your way to Deimos, the cult’s top soldier and murder weapon.
+You get to hunt these bastards throughout the Greek islands, and some of these encounters can be pretty tough as you work your way to Deimos, the cult’s top soldier and murder weapon.
 Revealing who this character is would spoil one of the game’s best surprises, but suffice to say you’ll have plenty of reasons to want to get even with this character as you work your way to the end.

 Regarding Assassin’s Creed Odyssey’s characters and story overall, I found this to be a step up from its predecessor Assassin’s Creed Origins, thanks to some memorable characters such as Alexios’ mentor Markos and a feisty girl named Phoibe.
-There’s also the Athenian philosopher Socrates (who’s appropriately philosophical in his speech) and the Spartan general Nikolaos, which are also interesting.
+There’s also Athenian philosopher Socrates (who’s appropriately philosophical in his speech) and the Spartan general Nikolaos, who are also interesting.

 But while Origins might have a better-realised protagonist and admittedly more nuanced storytelling, I found myself more emotionally involved playing Assassin’s Creed Odyssey.
 Actually, I found the death of one of the game’s key characters at one point in the story moving, something I had not experienced when playing a video game to date.

 Other aspects of the game are just as satisfying, such as climbing viewpoints and synchronizing these, even if doing so is less essential now given that the game relies more on exploration than earlier Assassin’s Creeds.
-This is still a good idea, though, as synchronizing viewpoints improves the perception of your eagle Ikaros, making it easier to locate quest objectives and other items from the air.
+This is still a good idea though, as synchronizing viewpoints improves the perception of your eagle Ikaros, making it easier to locate quest objectives and other items from the air.

 As in previous games, viewpoints are marked by an eagle icon on the map, and some are magnificent structures worth climbing in order to enjoy the view from the top.
-Some of these are ordinary structures such as abandoned houses which are not so great to climb as others such as the huge statue of Zeus you scale early on in the game, though.
-Nonetheless, climbing and synchronizing viewpoints was still one of my favourite activities in this game.
+Some of these are ordinary structures such as abandoned houses which are not so great to climb such as the huge statue of Zeus you scale early on in the game, though.
+Nonetheless, climbing and synchronizing viewpoints is still one of my favourite activities in this game.

 Also, while I spent most of my time on land, the game features more of the naval combat that made earlier games in the series such as Black Flag so much fun to play.
 Sailing the seas here is rewarding, even though I found the things I had to do on land quite a bit more interesting in this Assassin’s Creed game.